 The Down Side to Tankless

 Most homeowners love the ease and performance of their tankless water heater.
 However there is one drawback we have found.
 Because the unit draws more current in short intervals of usages, as opposed to a slow 24/7365 usage pattern, you can see the effects of with your home lights flashing during the strong current draw.
 This is very slightly noticeable but it is something the public should be aware of, please respond if you have a remedy for this issue.

 Quick Bullet Points To Consider Benefits of Tankless Water Heaters

 - Simple & Fast Installation

 - No Drain Pan Needed

 So in a nutshell, the tankless instant hot water heaters are a great option for heating water and they are here to stay.
 They provide all the hot water one could desire in a easy-to-install compact unit that takes up much less space.
 The unit can be easily installed by one person and the energy efficiency of the unit will save homeowners money.
 In this day and age, this is a very good thing to have if you are a homeowner and want lower utility bills.
 Note: a licensed electrician and plumber is needed for installation.

 Questions or Comments?

 Here at Texas Home Exteriors, we encourage you to ask any questions, share your thoughts and comments below.
 Thank you most kindly.
-Greg Kapitan of, Texas Home Exteriors INC.
+Texas Home Exteriors INC.